-- Mix the blood with the antisera with the help of a separately sterilized toothpick.
+- Mix the blood with the antisera separately by using a sterilized toothpick.

-- Allow the slide to stand for 2-3 minutes and then note down the results on the basis of clump formation or agglutination reaction.
+- Allow the slide to stand for 2-3 minutes and then note down the results based on clump formation or agglutination reaction.

 Interpretation of Result

-The results on ABO blood group system are made On the basis of agglutination reaction like:
+The results on the ABO blood group system are based on agglutination reaction.

-- If agglutination occurs in the RBCs to which anti-B is added, then the blood group is ‘B’.
+- When agglutination occurs in the RBCs, to which anti-B is added, then the blood group is ‘B’.

-- If the agglutination occurs in the RBCs to which both anti-A and B is added, then the blood group is ‘AB’.
+- If the agglutination occurs in the RBCs, to which both anti-A and B are added, then the blood group is ‘AB’.

-- If there is no agglutination occurs in the RBCs, then the blood group is ‘O’.
+- When there is no agglutination occurs in the RBCs, then the blood group is ‘O’.

-In addition to this, there is also another antiserum that is anti-D which determines the positive and negative blood type.
+In addition, there is also another antiserum that is anti-D, which determines the positive and negative blood type.

-- If the agglutination occurs in the RBCs to which anti-D is added, then the blood type is positive (+) whereas if no agglutination occurs in the RBCs to which anti-D is added, then the blood type is negative (-).
+- If the agglutination occurs in the RBCs to which anti-D is added, then the blood type is positive (+) and if no agglutination occurs in the RBCs mixed anti-D, then the blood type is negative (-).

-Theory of blood transfusion says that before transfusion, the ABO compatibility of blood type must be checked otherwise it can affect the immune system.
+Theory of blood transfusion states that before transfusion, the ABO compatibility of blood type must be checked, as any carelessness can affect the immune system.

 - A person with blood group A can receive blood from the person with blood types A and O.